An Official Website of the Commonwealth of Kentucky

 Resident and nonresident youth hunters and trappers ages 15 and younger may hunt and trap small game without a hunting or trapping license for seven consecutive days starting the Saturday after Christmas.

-Hunter orange clothing must be worn by all hunters Dec.
-26-27, 2020 since youth hunters are also permitted to hunt deer with firearms at that time.
+Hunter orange clothing must be worn by all hunters during the first weekend after Christmas, as youth hunters are also permitted to hunt deer with firearms at that time.